Outspending/ConfigLib/README.md

 # ConfigLib
+:warning: This is outdated and needs to be updated due to the new API.
+Which has implemented async methods and thread-safety :warning:

 Building Config's faster and more sustainable

 ConfigLib was creating to save your time and my time.
 This library is pretty fast with around `2-5ms` load times.